Sexual Identity And Mental Health: What Does It Mean To Be Bi-Curious?

 However, a bi-curious flag is commonly depicted to have several horizontal stripes with pink at the top, white in the middle, and blue at the bottom.
 There are lighter shades of pink between the pink and white stripes and lighter shades of blue between the white and blue stripes.

 The B in LGBT+ stands for Bisexual people (lesbian, gay, bisexual, trans, plus).
-A person that may identify as bisexual has a sexual or romantic attraction to a person whose sex is the same (lesbian or gay) or opposite of theirs (straight).
+A person who may identify as bisexual has a sexual or romantic attraction to a person whose sex is the same (lesbian or gay) or opposite of theirs (straight).
 Bisexual people can identify this as their sexual orientation even when only having sexual partners or sexual experiences with a person whose sex is the same as theirs and vice versa.
-The Bisexual Resource Center, considered the oldest national bisexual organization, advocates against calling someone “bi-curious” when they’ve identified as bisexual.
-Fun fact: National bisexuality day is September 23rd.
+The Bisexual Resource Center considered the oldest national bisexual organization, advocates against calling someone “bi-curious” when they’ve identified as bisexual.
+Fun fact: National Bisexuality Day is September 23rd.

 Someone experimenting with bisexuality or curious about exploring and developing their sexual orientation could be considered bi-curious.
 If you’ve only had sexual relations or sexual partners of one sex but want to explore your sexual orientation, experimenting with bisexuality doesn’t necessarily define your future sex relationships.
 Being bi-curious is just that—being able to be curious about exploring without entirely defining your labels.